gmmrr/route-optim/README.md

 ## Description
 This project aims to solve the route optimisation problem of individual vehicle by reinforcement learning.<br>

-Giving a set of start terminal and end terminal, it can assign a particular vehicle to deal with it intuitively, and it will follow the route computed by RL.<br>
+Giving a set of start terminal and end terminal, a vehicle will follow the route computed by RL.<br>

 For multiple vehicles and demands case, <a href="https://github.com/gmmrr/fleet-route-optim">gmmrr/fleet-route-optim<a/>  is another version aims to deal with vehicles in fleet.<br>

 This repo is part of Guanming's capstone project.

 ## Result

 ### Dijkstra Algorithm
+It is executed as a reference.
 <img width="500" alt="Screenshot 2023-12-24 at 22 15 56" src="https://github.com/gmmrr/route-optim/assets/88712124/254ea7c8-cd59-43da-8852-9644f2310d37">

 ```
 Processing Time: 0.09724 seconds
 Travelled Time: 6.15 mins
 ```
-It is executed as a reference.

 ### Q Learning Algorithm
 <img width="500" alt="Screenshot 2023-12-24 at 22 17 12" src="https://github.com/gmmrr/route-optim/assets/88712124/fe94d8b1-d7aa-4634-acea-c739f13b23ff">